 After meandering through the tight streets of central Verona, the cab crosses the Adige river.
 There is a brief escape from the heat as the cool air sweeps in off the river, however, it’s quickly spoilt by the smell of exhaust fumes from nearby cars.

 ‘Grazie.
 Un momento.’

-I leap from the car and race up the outer steps to the apartment.
+I leap from the car and head for the outer steps to the apartment.
 I certainly wasn’t expecting to see the place so soon.
-There it is!
-The box lay on the window ledge next to the front door, where I’d left it.
-I had placed it there as I closed the door for the final time, but forgot to pick it back up in the rush for the taxi.
-I quickly head back down, cautious of my departure time.
+As I get to the door, there it is!
+The box lay on the window ledge, where I’d put it.
+I quickly race back down to the taxi.

 ‘Grazie, grazie’ I tell him, a little out of breath, ’Areoport, per favore.’

 He smiles, wryly, and starts for the airport.
 Maybe he wasn’t in a rage after all, just a little frustrated with my indecisiveness.

 By now he has changed the radio station, some overly dramatic Italian opera is blaring out, and at a volume that seems loader then before.